opencog/atomspace/opencog/query/README.md

 This README gives a general overview of both steps.

 Performing a query of a graphical pattern can be thought of in several ways.
-One way is to think of it as "solving the subgraph isomoprhism problem", which is exactly what the code here does.
+One way is to think of it as "solving the subgraph isomorphism problem", which is exactly what the code here does.

-The subgraph isomorphism algorithm implemented here is used for many different atomspace functions, including graph-database query processing, inverted query search, graph-rewriting, graph satisfiaibility and "satsifiability modulo theories".
+The subgraph isomorphism algorithm implemented here is used for many different AtomSpace functions, including graph-database query processing, inverted query search, graph-rewriting, graph satisfiability and "satisfiability modulo theories".

-In addition, graph patterns can be thought of as "rewrite rules" or "productions", and thus can be chained together in sequences to perform inferencing, natural deducation and parsing.
+In addition, graph patterns can be thought of as "rewrite rules" or "productions", and thus can be chained together in sequences to perform inferencing, natural deduction and parsing.
 Forward and backward chaining are implemented separately, in the `opencog/rule-engine` directory.

-The first part of this README describes the generic algorithm; the second part describes some of its applications to query processing, graph rewriting, unification, satisfiability and satsifiability modulo theories.
+The first part of this README describes the generic algorithm; the second part describes some of its applications to query processing, graph rewriting, unification, satisfiability and satisfiability modulo theories.

 A simple example of one possible use of this code is shown in the file